betfair/cougar-documentation/getting-started.md

 Basic project structure
 -----------------------

-Creating the basic project structure and config can be a little tedious, so we're going to use the cougar archetype to generate the basic layout:
+Creating the basic project structure and config can be a little tedious, so we're going to use on of the provided cougar archetypes to generate the basic layout:

 ```
 C:\>mvn archetype:generate -DarchetypeGroupId=com.betfair.cougar.archetypes -DarchetypeRepository=https://oss.sonatype.org/content/repositories/snapshots  -DarchetypeArtifactId=simple-service-archetype -DarchetypeVersion=3.0-SNAPSHOT